NikitaKozlov/Pury/README.md

 [![Build Status](https://travis-ci.org/NikitaKozlov/Pury.svg?branch=master)](https://travis-ci.org/NikitaKozlov/Pury)
 #Pury
 **Pury** is a profiling library for measuring time between multiple independent events.
 Events can be triggered with one of the annotations or with a method call.
+All events for a single scenario are united into one report.

 Output for launching an example app:
 ```